How to Set Up Your 401(k)

 It can be a little tricky to decide just how much of your paycheck you want to contribute to your 401(k).
 After all, you need to balance living today with saving for the future.

 And you don’t need to stop just because you hit the full match.
-You’re able to contribute up to the annual contribution limits set by the IRS, which currently stand at $19,000 for 2019.
+You’re able to contribute up to the annual contribution limits set by the IRS, which currently stand at $19,500 for 2020 and 2021.

 4. Select your investments